Class Procedures

 HURRICANE PRIDE (Student of the Week award)

 Each week one student per class period is chosen for the Hurricane Pride award.
 This can be won by participation, improvement, good grades, helping others, etc. The names are posted in our room and on my web site.
-Each winner receives a prize as well as a mini-certificate.
+Each winner receives a prize or Canes Cash as well as a mini-certificate.

 BACK TO TOP